labsyspharm/orion-crc/README.md

 ## Data availability

 Full-resolution images, derived imaging data, and single-cell spatial feature tables will be released by the National Cancer Institute sponsored [repository for Human Tumor Atlas Network](https://htan-portal-nextjs.vercel.app/).
-While the public resource is still undergoing extensive development, we provided [exemplar data](https://www.synapse.org/#!Synapse:syn38990468) via [Synapse]() for demonstration purposes.
-Light-weight image viewing for all the bio-specimens used in this study is made available using Minerva.
+While the public resource is still undergoing extensive development, we provided [exemplar data](https://www.synapse.org/#!Synapse:syn38990468) via [Synapse](https://www.synapse.org/#) for demonstration purposes.
+Light-weight image viewing for all the bio-specimens used in this study is made available using [Minerva](https://github.com/labsyspharm/minerva-story) and [Scope2Screen](https://github.com/labsyspharm/scope2screen).

 ### Exemplar data (`syn38990468`)